 This product is intended for research use only.
 It is not recommended or intended for the diagnosis of disease in humans or animals.
 Do not use internally or externally in humans or animals.
 Consider all chemicals as potentially hazardous.
-Only persons who are trained in laboratory techniques and familiar with the principles of good laboratory practice should handle these products.
+Only persons trained in laboratory techniques who are and familiar with the principles of good laboratory practice should handle these products.
 Wear suitable protective clothing such as laboratory coats, safety glasses, and gloves.
 Exercise caution to avoid contact with skin or eyes: if contact should occur, wash immediately with water and follow your laboratory safety protocols.
 Safety Data Sheets for products are available upon request.

-GenoSensor Animal Identification: Catch a Predator Kit I Overview
+GenoSensor Sibling Match Kit I Overview

-The GenoSensor Animal Identification: Catch a Predator Kit I introduces common techniques used in DNA research and in forensic analysis.
-The kit creates a scenario in which a cattle rancher is losing his calves to an unknown predator and needs help identifying it so that he can stop his livestock from going missing.
-During his investigation he found a bit of hair caught on a fence near his cattle enclosure.
-The hair sample collected from the suspected predator is labeled "Unknown Sample", and it is represented by a plasmid.
-A wildlife manager has narrowed the hair specimen down to three likely predators that are known to attack cattle.
-They are labeled "Sample A, B, and C" and are represented by three different plasmids.
-One of the samples will match the unknown predator sample.
-The goal of the experiment is to identify which of the samples matches the unknown.
+The GenoSensor Sibling Match Kit I introduces common techniques used in DNA research and in forensic analysis.
+The kit creates a natural disaster scenario (e.g., tsunami, earthquake) in which a person got lost in the mayhem and has been separated from their family for many years.
+The "Unknown" sample represents the lost person searching for their family member.
+They have narrowed their search down to three possible siblings, labeled "Sample A, B, and C." One of the samples will match the unknown sample belonging to the lost sibling.
+The goal of the experiment is to identify a potential sibling match between the samples that would give the reunited family members genetic evidence of their relationship.
 This is achieved by performing restriction digests with two restriction enzymes (EcoRI and SspI) on the four samples.
-After completing the experiment students will understand the concepts behind restriction digestion, gel electrophoresis, and the genetic concepts driving the experiment.
+After completing the experiment students will be able to understand the concepts behind restriction digests, gel electrophoresis, and the genetic concepts driving the experiment.